betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

 and key infrastructure to help codes work together to enable world-class science solutions -- have huge potential to increase software sustainability in the community.
-We note that most of these workshops are led by members of the community and not by the MolSSI itself: we are a key partner in the workshops, but the organizers determine the primary topics of discussion.
+We note that most of these workshops are led by members of the community and not by the MolSSI itself; we are a key partner in the workshops, but the organizers determine the primary topics of discussion.

 #### Software and data API standards